 Proverbs 16:4 says, “The LORD hath made all for himself: yea, even the wicked for the day of evil.”

-Revelation 17:17 says “God hath put in their hearts to fulfill His will” and what He has the wicked do here (allow Satan to persecute Christians) is EVIL to the core.
+Revelation 17:17 says “God hath put in their hearts to fulfill His will” and what He has the wicked do here — give the world to Satan — is evil.